PhD, RN, APRN

 What are the best antibiotics for someone who is allergic to penicillin?

-Many people who have an allergy to penicllin can take Cefazolin instead.
-One advantage to Cefazolin is that (like penicillin) it crosses the placenta and reaches the fetus’s bloodstream.
-If someone is at high risk for anaphylaxis with penicillin (click here to find out more), then the CDC recommends several different antibiotics instead of Cefazolin.
+Many people who have an allergy to penicillin can take Cefazolin instead.
+One advantage to Cefazolin is that (like penicillin) it crosses the placenta quickly and reaches the fetus’s bloodstream.
+Penicillin and Cefazolin also have a relatively narrow spectrum of antibiotic activity, which means they are less likely to encourage antibiotic resistance.
+If someone is at high risk for anaphylaxis with penicillin (i.e., has a history of anaphylaxis or has had respiratory distress, hives, or swelling beneath the skin after receiving penicillin), then the CDC recommends several different antibiotics instead of Cefazolin.
 Which antibiotic a birthing person can take depends on the results of their GBS lab tests.

-Alternative antibiotics include clindaymycin and vancomycin.
+Alternative antibiotics include clindamycin and vancomycin.
 Unfortunately, clindamycin and vancomycin have never been tested in clinical trials for the prevention of early GBS infection.
-Clindamycin faces high rates of drug resistance, barely reaches the fetal bloodstream, and should never be used unless the pregnant parent’s GBS has been specifically tested and it is known that these antibiotics will work on their particular strain of GBS.
-Vancomycin can be used in someone who is highly allergic to penicillin and whose GBS is resistant to clindamycin.
-However, Vancomycin barely crosses the placenta to get into the fetal circulation, making it less effective against a developing GBS infection.
+However, there is some research on whether these drugs can cross the placenta and reach therapeutic levels.
+Clindamycin faces high rates of drug resistance and doesn’t concentrate as well as Cefazolin in the fetal bloodstream (CDC, 2010).
+It should never be used unless the pregnant parent’s GBS has been specifically tested and it is known that these antibiotics will work on their particular strain of GBS.
+Vancomycin can be used in someone who is highly allergic to penicillin and whose GBS is either resistant to clindamycin or test results are not available.
+Vancomycin is used cautiously because it is a drug of last resort for many bacterial infections (CDC, 2016).
+It is also thought to be less effective than clindamycin for preventing early newborn GBS infection; however, new evidence suggests that vancomycin can reach effective levels more than 90% of the time using a different dose regimen (Towers and Weitz, 2017).
+This new approach might be more effective than what the 2010 CDC guidelines recommend.

 If I have antibiotics, does this mean I will be continuously hooked up to an IV?